Skip to main content

 OwnerFrameAsync

-Added in: v1.8 elementHandle.OwnerFrameAsync
+Added before v1.9 elementHandle.OwnerFrameAsync

 Returns the frame containing the given element.